pvcraven/arcade_book/source/chapters/06_advanced_looping/advanced_looping.rst

 Print Statement End Characters
 ------------------------------

-By default, the "print" statement puts a <em>carriage return</em> at the end of what is printed out.
+By default, the "print" statement puts a *carriage return* at the end of what is printed out.
 As we explained back in the first chapter, the carriage return is a character that moves the next line of output to be printed to the next line.
 Most of the time this is what we want.